frederic-perez/AmE-dictionary/data/dictionary.md

 __mane__ _n_ :five::hammer: _A lion’s mane._
 __maneuver<sup>1</sup>__ _n_ :two: A movement or combination of movements involving skill and dexterity: _a gymnastics maneuver._
 __maneuver<sup>2</sup>__ _v_ :two::hammer:
-__manger__ _n_ :four: A container (usually in a barn or stable) from which cattle or horses feed.
+__manger__ _n_ :five: A container (usually in a barn or stable) from which cattle or horses feed.
 A trough or an open box in which feed for livestock is placed. _Syn_ trough, feeder, crib _All the feed went into one manger._ _Nativity scenes depicting the scene of Jesus’s birth include the baby Jesus in a manger._
 __mangle__ _v_ :two: __1__ To mutilate or disfigure by battering, hacking, cutting, or tearing: _fishing nets that mangle fish._ _Syn_ maim __2__ To ruin or spoil through ineptitude or ignorance: _mangle a speech._
 __mangrove__ _n_
 __mangy__ _adj_ :three::hammer: